Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Not enabling the paid services such as Web application firewall as we do not have the money
   - Documentation:
     - https://developers.cloudflare.com/cache/how-to/set-caching-levels/

+- Ensure that sensitive and personal information pages are not index when hosted on the web
+  - implemented no robot into the <head> tag
 ---

 ## Wei Ren: